From casual eateries to refined dining destinations, we've shortlisted Singapore's top Chinese restaurants.

 Hai Tien Lo, Level 3, Pan Pacific Singapore, Marina Square, 7 Raffles Boulevard, Singapore 039595

 Empress proves that works of art at museums are just as likely to appear on your plate.
 This smart casual dining establishment offers beautifully plated classic Chinese cuisine.
 Highlights include its signature roast platter, king prawns served two ways, XO chilli Hokkaido scallops, and plant-based meat dishes like gyoza and pan-fried “pork” and chive pancake.
 The elegant decor contrasts modern with traditional, featuring vibrant interiors and alfresco seats that look out on splendid waterfront views.
 Psst: the weekend dim sum brunch buffet is a must-try!

 Empress, #01-03, Asian Civilisations Museum, 1 Empress Place, Singapore 179555

 10. Yi by Jereme Leung

 Live it up in style at this plush fine dining restaurant that takes you on a culinary journey through China’s diverse provinces using seasonal ingredients.
 Can’t wait to luxuriate in intricate, tasteful dishes by the masterchef?
-Innovative creations include hundred-ring cucumber with poached sea whelk, roast duck with rose and fermented bean sauce and rainbow pancakes, and braised beef cheeks with sorghum grains.
+Innovative creations include hundred-ring cucumber with poached sea whelk, roast duck with rose and fermented bean sauce and rainbow pancakes, and Iberico pork jowl fried with dried chilli.

 Yi by Jereme Leung, #03-02, Raffles Arcade, 328 North Bridge Road, Singapore 188719

 12. Yan Ting

 The gorgeous and luxurious Yan Ting is where we go for excellent weekend dim sum brunches filled with Cantonese creations and champagne.
 This classy fine dining stalwart plates up mainstays of Chinese cuisine like Peking duck, crispy suckling pig stuffed with glutinous rice and nourishing soups.
 It also gets top marks for presentation and service!

 Yan Ting, Level 1U, The St. Regis Singapore, 29 Tanglin Road, Singapore 247912